Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distances between one-qubit states

-Since Hermitian elements can give the supremum in the Connes spectral distance functions \cite{Iochum}, one only need to consider the element $e$ being Hermitian.
-For a Hermitian element $e\in \mathcal{A}$, using the Dirac operator $\mathcal{D}$ (\ref{do}), we have
+Since Hermitian elements can give the supremum in the Connes spectral distance functions \cite{Iochum}, one only need to consider the optimal elements $e$ being Hermitian.
+Any Hermitian element $e\in \mathcal{A}$ can be expressed as the following matrix,